I find it very difficult to prepare Guangzhou Itinerary as there are not many of them on the Internet.

 Prepare More Cash

-China is famous for using cashless payment via Alipay and WeChat Pay even at a streets hawker stall.
-Unless you hold a China bank account to verify your account, you will not be able to use Alipay or WeChat Pay as a tourist unless you own a China bank account.
-This is actually very inconvenient for the majority (if not all) of the stores in China accepts cashless payment.
+China uses Alipay and WeChat Pay everywhere.
+Unfortunately, you will not be able to use Alipay or WeChat Pay as a tourist unless you own a China bank account.
+This is actually very inconvenient as the majority (if not all) of the stores in China accepts cashless payment.

-I have the tendency to bring less cash and use credit cards when I’m overseas.
-Unfortunately, most stores in Guangzhou does not accept Visa or Mastercards.
-Instead, most of their stores only accept Western Unions.
-There is very limited number of stores accepting Apple pay but I have not seen any stores accepting other mobile payments.
+I usually bring less cash and use credit cards when I’m overseas.
+However, most stores in Guangzhou does not accept Visa or Mastercards.
+Most of their stores only accept Western Unions.
+There are some stores accepting Apple Pay but I have not really seen any stores accepting other mobile payments.

-My advice is to prepare additional cash just in case you don’t have enough to spend when you are in the country.
+My advice is to prepare extra cash just in case you don’t have enough to spend when you are in the country.

 Purchase a Happy Roam Prepaid Card

-Normally I am very neutral when it comes to data SIM card.
-There are many choices and one should not be limited by the choice.
+I am quite neutral when it comes to travel SIM card.
+There are many choices and one should not be limited by the one choice.

 But in Guangzhou, I will greatly recommend everyone to use Happy Roam Prepaid card.
-It’s not that you can’t find a data SIM card at the airport but Starhub Happy Roam Prepaid card has already bypassed the firewall, which means you can access Instagram, WhatsApp and Facebook easily.
+Starhub Happy Roam Prepaid card has already bypassed the firewall, which means you can access Instagram, WhatsApp and Facebook easily.

-Hence, you will not need to purchase any VPN service to access your Facebook, Instagram or Whatsapp.
-The signal strength and download speed were all pretty good when I used my card in Guangzhou.
+The signal strength and download speed were pretty good when I used my SIM card in Guangzhou.

 Download VPN App

-Let’s say you prefer to use other data SIM card or you prefer to use WIFI when you are in the hotels, you might need to find an alternative way to bypass the firewall.
+If you prefer to use other SIM card or you prefer to use WIFI when you are in the hotels, you will most probably need to find another way to bypass the firewall.

 In these cases, you can download a VPN app.

-I’m not too sure about Apple but for Android you can download a free app, Lantern, to use their free VPN service.
-As a cybersecurity professional, I wouldn’t recommend you to use a free app as all your traffic will be piped to Lantern (privacy eh).
-If you only need to use it for less intrusive tasks (e.g. check maps, search Google), it should be alright.
-Otherwise, you might want to consider a paid service.
+In Android, you can download a free app, Lantern, to use their free VPN service.
+I wouldn’t recommend you to use a free app as all your traffic will be sent to Lantern (privacy eh).
+It should be alright if you are using the VPN for less intrusive tasks (e.g. Google Map).
+Otherwise, you might want to consider a paid VPN service.

 We have been using VPN.asia even before we travel to China.
-Apart from bypassing the Great Wall of China, you can also use this VPN to watch US dramas in Netflix (learn how to get free Netflix subscription here).
-If you are interested, you can get a monthly subscription at a discounted price f you sign up with this link.
+If you are interested, you can get a monthly subscription at a discounted price if you sign up with this link.

 Download Their Local Apps